 The Physical Effects of Whiplash

 When you get hit with whiplash, the effects manifest themselves in pain that radiates from the neck and head, down into the shoulders, arm and hands and spine.
-The pain can is described as a severe pain or a tingling pain that happens with movements in the upper body.
+The pain is described as severe or a tingling pain that happens with movements in the upper body.
 There is also a feeling of instability in the neck because the muscles have been shaken.

-Balance and coordination are two other problematic areas for those who have been involved in a motor vehicle accident with whiplash.
+Balance and coordination are two other problem areas for those who have been involved in a motor vehicle accident with whiplash.
 Because the brain is jolted violently back and forth, the vestibular system in the brain that is responsible for the sense of balance and coordination is disturbed.

 Psychological and Psychosocial Effects of Whiplash

 As with any traumatic injury to the brain, there are induced psychological effects depending on the severity of the injury.
 After whiplash, the body must readjust to its new state, which can be difficult in a psychological and psychosocial sense as well.
-This is known as Whiplash Associated Disorders, simply referring to the psychological outcomes as triggered from the initial injury.
+This is known as Whiplash Associated Disorders, simply referring to the psychological outcomes as triggered by the initial injury.

 With whiplash, some of the physical injuries such as neck pain and headaches can have an effect on the way patients behave towards others.
 For example, if a patient has neck pain that is disturbing their quality of life, they may appear more irritable or refuse to partake in activities they once enjoyed, inducing depression.
 They may also find themselves battling with insomnia due to the pain associated with whiplash, causing extra stress in doing daily activities and a lack of concentration.